Event table columns

 Hex string

 A unique identifier for calls made from a query.
-Each call to a stored procedure will have its own trace_id value.
-Within a query, calls to all functions made from the query will share the same trace_id value.
+When a stored procedure is not being called in a chain of calls, each call has its own trace_id value.
+Within a query, calls to all functions made from the query share the same trace_id value.

 This value is unique for each query and will be the same for all spans within a query.
 You can use it for grouping events within a single query execution.